provalentin/kanbanboard/questions2.md

 A class is a blueprint, a definition.
 In terms of methods and compositions of other types, it defines a type.
 An object, however, is a singleton.
 It is a unique instance of a class.
 Every object in your code has an anonymous class for it.
 Where in Java, you would use a class with static members, you use an object in Scala.

-Read more on Classes and Objects in Scala.

-Scala Interview Questions for Freshers – Q. 1,2,3,4,5,6,7,10

-Scala Interview Questions for Experienced – Q. 8,9

 11. How do the terms ‘Null’, ‘Nil’, ‘None’, and ‘Nothing’ differ in Scala?